-Croatia is an excellent choice for a summer holiday thanks to the crystal clear waters, stunning coastline and beautifully preserved architecture, not to mention the cuisine, with Italian, Hungarian and Turkish influences.
+Croatia is an excellent choice for a summer holiday thanks to the crystal clear waters, stunning coastline - check out our Croatian beach villas - and beautifully preserved architecture, not to mention the cuisine, with Italian, Hungarian and Turkish influences.
 If you’re not tied to travelling in the summer months, the shoulder season in the months of May, June, September and October are equally pleasant times of year to visit, with warm temperatures and fewer tourists.
 If planning a summer trip, along with a few more tourists there is also a great selection of events taking place across the country.

 Once described by the playwright George Bernard Shaw as ’heaven on earth’, Dubrovnik will not fail to impress with its historic and unique beauty.
 As part of the Midsummer Scene Theatre Festival, between 21st June and 5th July an English production of A Midsummer Night’s Dream will play out on stunning open air stage in Fort Lovrjenac.
 This spot is also instantly recognisable by fans of Game of Thrones as one of the structures on Kings Landing.